-Most of the HEIs offering degree programmes in nursing/midwifery consider specific FETAC qualifications as an equivalent entry route for standard code applications.
-In other words, your FETAC qualification is converted into points to compete with other examination students.
+Most of the HEIs offering degree programmes in nursing/midwifery consider specific QQI qualifications as an equivalent entry route for standard code applications.
+In other words, your QQI qualification is converted into points to compete with other examination students.
 The best 8 modules are considered for scoring purposes.

 QQI Level 5 courses considered for entry include: